Christmas Tree Lighting Event at Al Ghurair Rotana

 The wasabi fire shrimp weren’t as spicy as I thought they’d be but the wasabi provided a much needed kick to the shrimp.
 I tried their gyoza ramen and honestly I love anything in a warm broth/soup but I really didn’t like the gyoza, they were mushy and just tasted off.
 The ramen and broth on the other hand were fantastic, wiped it all down.

 The chicken katsu curry was really good, crispy slices of chicken in a spicy and flavorful curry sauce with vegetables.
-I can see why it’s such a popular Japanese dish.

 Their new range of sushi rolls are delicious too, the samurai was my favorite.